“We pledge to learn more about the needs of those everywhere who have not shared in God’s intention of abundant living.”

 Contact: Marjorie Hoffman

-In the late 1990’s, Jim Todhunter and CCC helped form Progress Place, a place homeless residents to find shelter and community services in downtown Silver Spring.
+In the late 1990s, Rev. Jim Todhunter and CCC helped form Progress Place, a place homeless residents can find shelter and community services in downtown Silver Spring.
 In 1996, Progress Place offered rent-free space to Shepherd’s Table, a community food ministry.
-Since that time, Shepherd’s Table has never missed a meal since opening its doors almost 30 years ago and theyare committed to making sure we never do.
+Shepherd’s Table has never missed a meal since opening its doors almost 30 years ago.
 Members of CCC volunteer at Shepherd’s Table once a month.
-Please sign up on the Lobby Bulletin Board for a shift and join us in helping our community.

-The Ghandi Brigade was formed from the vision of Richard Jaeggi, who wanted to combine his love of youth with his passion for non-violent social change.
-Combining these, Richard founded a movement that helped youth engage the public square, build community, and work for the common good through media.
-Although Richard has passed away, the work continues through the dedicated Board, staff and participants of it’s programs.
+The Gandhi Brigade was formed from the vision of the late Richard Jaeggi, CCC member, who wanted to combine his love of youth with his passion for non-violent social change.
+Richard founded this organization to help youth engage the public square, build community, and work for the common good through media.
+Richard’s vision lives on as the group continues to thrive.

 Contact: Dayna Brown Majarowitz